 What is the purpose of this Policy and expected outcomes?

-Following the announcement in May 2016 of the Council's intention, as part of the children's services improvement journey, to explore a trust model, the purpose of this EA is to consider the implications of agreeing that two models move into the design phase.
+Following the announcement in May 2016 of the Council's intention, as part of the children's services improvement journey, to explore a trust model, the purpose of this Toney and expected edicomeer EA is to assess the strength of the case for change.
 The vision 2020 is based around six key outcomes.
-Outcome two is "Safety and opportunity for all children".
-Any trust development would have to have regard for this vision and its elements:

-- Every child having a fantastic childhood and the best preparation for adult life.
-Children will benefit from an integrated early years and health service, and be well prepared to start formal education. - Every school rated good and working together in the Birmingham Education Partnership, and with the council, parents and other partners innovating and further improving them. - Families and children receiving targeted help as early as possible to overcome whatever issues are in their way and, if needed, with a team of great social workers and specialists to help the child and their family further. - Special educational needs and disability services focused on enablement and personalised to each family.
+Outcome two is "Safety and opportunity for all children" Every child having a fantastic childhood and the best preparation for adult life.
+Children will benefit from an integrated early years and health service, and be well prepared to start formal education.
+Every school rated good and working together in the Birmingham Education Partnership, and with the council, parents and other partners innovating and further improving them.
+Families and children receiving targeted help as early as possible to overcome whatever issues are in their way and, if needed, with a team of great social workers and specialists to help the child and their family further.
+Special educational needs and disability services focused on enablement and personalised to each family.